-Book Notes: “Margin of Safety” feat.
+Book Notes: “The Intelligent Investor” feat.
 Goddess Lakshmi

 "The Intelligent Investor," a seminal work in the field of value investing, was first published in 1949 by Benjamin Graham, the renowned mentor of Warren Buffett.